 Navigating the legal world can be intimidating; I ensure my clients receive the attention, advocacy skills, and quality legal advice necessary to successfully move forward.

 Sarah J. Hink

-Sarah earned her Bachelor’s degree from Appalachian State University and after working in the legal field for two years following undergrad, was accepted at Campbell University School of Law.
+Sarah earned her Bachelor’s degree from Appalachian State University.
+After working in the legal field for two years following undergrad, Sarah was accepted at Campbell University School of Law.
 While at Campbell, Sarah participated in Wills for Heroes, a program which provides free estate planning documents for first responders, as well as the 50B Project, a joint effort with Legal Aid providing representation, under the supervision of licensed attorneys, for victims of domestic violence.
+Sarah still volunteers with the Legal Aid 50B project, now as an advisor to students.
 Sarah is a member of the Tenth Judicial District Bar, North Carolina State Bar, the North Carolina Bar Association, and the Family Law Section of the North Carolina Bar Association.

 In her free time, Sarah enjoys traveling to North Carolina’s mountains to visit her alma mater and to spend time hiking the blue ridge mountains.
 However, the majority of her trips are to North Carolina’s coast where, if the weather is right, you can find her fishing offshore with her father or catching a sunset in Beaufort on the dock.
 As a native of Raleigh, Sarah is a strong advocate of supporting local businesses and charity organizations located in the triangle area, especially those like the SPCA of Wake County where she found her dog Rosy.